Medically reviewed by Kristin Hall, FNP

 Lexapro and other antidepressants may cause you to experience insomnia.
 You may notice that it takes you longer than it normally should to fall asleep, or that you struggle to fall asleep even if you feel tired.

 If you notice insomnia symptoms after using Lexapro, try applying the techniques listed above to make falling and staying asleep easier.
-If these aren’t effective, talk to your healthcare provider to learn more about your options for overcoming insomnia and improving your sleep quality.
+If these aren’t effective, talk to your healthcare provider to learn more about your options for overcoming insomnia and improving your sleep quality, or getting off Lexapro.

 Escitalopram, the active ingredient in Lexapro, is one of several antidepressants prescribed for depression, anxiety and other mood disorders.
 Our guide to SSRIs goes into more detail about how these medications work, their side effects and more.